 Also, since the frequencies and resources of the LTE standard protocol are coordinated, it’s like having a moderator that controls the debate, unlike the WiFi technology where everyone is “shouting”.
 To get a sense of the probable chaos in the WiFi standard, imagine a scenario in a gym, where there’s a basketball and volleyball game going on simultaneously, while you’re trying to have a debate with no moderator!

 Impact of 5G on the Future of Connectivity

-Whether you’re thinking of deploying the LTE standard to complement or replace your WiFi network, WilsonPro – the leader in cellular signal repeater solutions – can help enhance the cellular network in your building, enhancing its reliability, speed, performance, and security.
+Whether you’re thinking of deploying the LTE standard to complement or replace your WiFi network, WilsonPro – the leader in cellular signal repeater solutions – can help enhance the cellular network in your building, improving its reliability, speed, performance, and security.